1955 Singaporean general election: Results

 Although the electorate had expanded more than sixfold compared to previous elections, this remained the last general election to date in which voting was not compulsory.
 Voter turnout increased only marginally to 52.66%, a rise of 0.61%.
 Southern Islands recorded the highest turnout at 70%, while six constituencies saw turnouts below 50%, with Geylang registering the lowest at 41%.
 In contrast, the lowest turnout in the 1951 election had been City, at 44%.
 This was also the last general election where no party contested every seat.

 The best-performing candidate was Lim Yew Hock of the LF, a future Chief Minister, who secured 86% of the vote and won by a margin of 79 percentage points.
-At the other end of the spectrum, independent candidate Chua Kim Watt received just 0.55% of the vote in Farrer Park, making him the worst-performing candidate.
+At the other end of the spectrum, independent candidate Chua Kim Watt received just 0.55% of the vote in Farrer Park, making him the worst-performing candidate; it was also the worst-performing score in any election at the time of the election in Singaporean election's history for around seven decades until the 2025 election.
 The narrowest winning margin was recorded by Malay Union candidate Inche Sidik, who won by just 1.15 percentage points.
 Ten candidates forfeited their $500 election deposits after failing to secure the required vote threshold.